 Good governance is about: To demonstrate its commitment to achieving good governance, Newark & Sherwood District Council has: Developing a vision Managing competing priorities and expectations Identifying risks Balancing impacts of policies and decisions Taking the longer term view Working within resource constraints (i) Agreed its vision and priorities - the Council's priorities were reviewed in July 2016 and reaffirmed four strategic themes which should be of equal weight namely prosperity, people, place and public service and has developed detailed delivery plans in relation to those strategic priorities. (ii) Has developed and maintains proper financial management arrangements.
-These include a Medium Term Financial Strategy designed to set a sound financial planning framework for the Council which reflects its vision and priorities; agrees a balanced budget before the start of each financial plan which looks ahead four years; and an annual Accounting Statement that details the Council's financial position in the previous year. (iii) Regularly reviews risks at a Strategic, Corporate, Project and Operational level and ensures that appropriate plans are in place to publish the annual external auditor's report which includes a formal conclusion on whether the Council has put in place proper arrangements to secure economy, efficiency and effectiveness in its use of resources. (v) Has developed and recently reviews the risk and control framework and produces a Combined Assurance Report in conjunction with Business Managers and the Corporate Management Team.
+These include a Medium Term Financial Strategy designed to set a sound financial planning framework for the Council which reflects its vision and priorities; agrees a balanced budget before the start of each financial year together with a Medium Term Financial Plan which looks ahead four years; and an annual Accounting Statement that details the Council's financial position in the previous year. (iii) Regularly reviews risks at a Strategic, Corporate, Project and Operational level and ensures that appropriate plans are in place to mitigate risks. (iv) Has arrangements in place to publish the annual external auditor's report which includes a formal conclusion on whether the Council has put in place proper arrangements to secure economy, efficiency and effectiveness in its use of resources. (v) Has developed and recently reviewed its Contract Procedure Rules. (vi) Undertakes regular monitoring and review of strategic and operational risks and risk owners are clearly identified. (vii) Internal Audit regularly reviews the risk and control framework and produces a Combined Assurance Report in conjunction with Business Managers and the Corporate Management Team.